ProsoftEngineering/core/README.md

 		int foo_that_never_changes = ...;

 * Implementation details that must occur in a header should be declared in a module specific sub-namespace that is likely to be unique.
 This avoids potential ambiguity when partial namespace resolution is used.
-Prefixing the module name with 'i' is good example.
+Prefixing the module name with an 'i' is a good example.
 Example:

 		namespace prosoft {
 			namespace istring {